mui/material-ui/packages/pigment-react/README.md

 # Pigment CSS

-A Pigment CSS CSS-in-JS library that extracts the colocated styles to their own CSS files at build-time.
+Pigment CSS is a zero-runtime CSS-in-JS library that extracts the colocated styles to their own CSS files at build time.

 - [Getting started](#getting-started)
   - [Why this project exists?](#why-choose-pigment-css)